KyleKnolleLynch/my_contentful_blog/README.md

 - Styled JSX
 - Focus on accessibility

+  Features:

+  - Article search filter
-Features include an article search filter, light/dark mode with setting persistance using local storage, use of semantic HTML/JSX tags along with additional aria attributes and labeling to support assistive technologies and screen readers.
-The blog is fully responsive attaining proper functionality and great appearance on mobile devices.
+  - Light/dark mode setting persistance using local storage
+  - Use of semantic HTML/JSX tags along with additional aria attributes and labeling to support assistive technologies and screen readers
+  - Fully responsive on mobile devices

-I utilized CSS custom properties in this application, so changing the color scheme globally throughout the entire blog is a simple as changing a few values in the global CSS file.
-This way, the blog can be customized very easily, contributing to reusability and modular structure.
+  - Use of CSS custom properties, making the global color scheme easily customizable, contributing to reusability and modular structure
+  - Contact form using nodemailer and react-hook-form
+  - Toast notifications using context API and custom hook

+(Big thanks and credit to [Adam Richardson](https://adamrichardson.dev/), his fantastic tutorials helped me implement the contact form and unique context API and custom hook setup for the toast notification functionality.)

 ---